mongodb-developer/laravel-openai-vector-search/README.md

 ## Tour Planner with MongoDB Vector Search

 This project demonstrates the use of MongoDB Vector Search in a Laravel backend with a Vue.js frontend to create an intelligent tour planning application.
 It showcases how to leverage vector search capabilities for enhanced search and recommendation features in travel applications.
+See the article [Introducing the Tour Planner With MongoDB Vector Search](https://www.mongodb.com/developer/code-examples/php/laravel-openai-mongodb-vectorsearch/)

 ### Project Structure